apache/spark/BREEZE.rst

   ****************************************************************************************************
   breeze [FLAGS] initialize-local-virtualenv -- <EXTRA_ARGS>

-        Initializes locally created virtualenv installing all dependencies of Airflow.
+        Initializes locally created virtualenv installing all dependencies of Airflow taking into account the frozen requirements from requirements.txt.
         This local virtualenv can be used to aid autocompletion and IDE support as well as run unit tests directly from the IDE.
 You need to have virtualenv activated before running this command.